Get

 Final Thoughts

 Snake bites in cats are an emergency, and you should seek veterinary attention immediately.
-If your cat shows any symptoms of a bite, contact your veterinary clinic for advice.
+If your cat shows any symptoms of a bite, contact a veterinary clinic for advice.
 Quick treatment increases your cat’s chances of making a recovery.
 So, as scary as it will seem, stay calm and call your veterinarian!

 See also: